-The following table illustrates the threshold, target, and maximum AFFO per share objectives for the 2017 cash incentive program.
+The following table illustrates the threshold, target, and maximum AFFO per share objectives for the 2018 cash incentive program.

-Performance Level AFFO Share Cash Incentive Payout (as % of Target)
+Performance Level AFFO/Sh Cash Incentive Payout (as % of Target)

-<threshold< td="">< \$0.950%</threshold<> < \$ 0.95 0%
+<threshold< th="">< \$0.89</threshold<> < \$ 0.89

-Threshold \$ 0.95 50%
+Threshold \$ 0 0.89 50%

-Target \$ 1.05 100%
+Target \$ 0 0.99 100%

-Maximum \geq \$ 1.16 200%
+Maximum ≥ \$ 1 .09 200%

 For performance that falls between threshold and the target or between the target and maximum, bonuses are calculated based on a linear interpolation for achievement in between each of those performance levels, with the maximum that a named executive officer could earn being 200% of the target.
-In 2017, the senior executives earned 120% of target under this component based on AFFO per share of \$1.07.
+In 2018, the senior executives earned 82.5% of target under this component based on AFFO per share of \$0.96.

-Individual Performance Objectives
+Individual Strategic Objectives

-Twenty-five percent of each executive's annual cash incentive is based on achievement of individual objectives.
-Our Compensation Committee established individual objectives for each of the executive officers, which objectives varied by individual depending on their specific responsibilities.
+Twenty-five percent of each executive's annual cash incentive is based on achievement of individual strategic objectives.
+Our Compensation Committee established strategic objectives for each of the executive officers, which objectives varied by individual depending on their specific responsibilities as they related to the Company's overall business plan.
+For 2018, in response to stockholder feedback, the individual strategic component was made more objective by developing specific target and maximum performance goals and assigning weightings to each measure.